BeanstalkFarms/Beanstalk-Landing/content/posts/a-farmers-guide-to-the-barn-raise.md

 >
 >These examples work the same way for Unripe LP.

 The vesting for pre-exploit Stalk and Seeds is a bit different.
 Stalk and Seeds simply unlock based on the percentage of Fertilizer that has been sold.
 This makes the Silo a more attractive destination for new Silo Members early on after Replant.
-As Stalk and Seeds vest, they need to be manually claimed to become active and start receiving Farmable Beans and Farmable Stalk.
+As Stalk and Seeds vest into Revitalized Stalk and Seeds, they need to be manually claimed (Enrooted) to become active and start receiving Earned Beans and Earned Stalk.

 >As an example, if 20% of total Fertilizer has sold before the Replant, Silo Members receive 20% of their Stalk and Seed balances at the time of the Replant.
-Once 50% of total Fertilizer has sold, Silo Members can manually claim an additional 30%, bringing their total to 50% of their pre-exploit Stalk and Seed balances.
+Once 50% of total Fertilizer has sold, Silo Members can manually claim an additional 30% (known as Revitalized Stalk and Seeds), bringing their total to 50% of their pre-exploit Stalk and Seed balances.

 New Silo Deposits after Replant are not subject to any vesting schedule.
-Neither are Farmable Beans, Harvestable Pods, or Fertilized Beans (the Beans earned from Fertilizer).
+Neither are Earned Beans, Harvestable Pods, or Rinsable Sprouts (the Beans earned from Fertilizer).

 ### Forfeited Assets